How Much Does A Casket Cost (2023 Average Casket Prices)?

 When burying deceased individuals became the norm, caskets replaced burial chambers.

 The first coffins were made from stone, but the most common material later became wood.
-Metal caskets followed after that, with steel being widely used around World War I for military purposes due to its durability and strength.
+Metal caskets followed, and steel was widely used for military purposes around World War I due to its durability and strength.

 Fiberglass and plastic are two of the newest materials used in casket construction; however, they are still not mainstream, and you likely won’t find one at your local funeral home.

-What Is The Difference Between Coffin And Casket?
+What Is The Difference Between a Coffin And a Casket?

 A coffin is a box that holds a dead body: typically a simple, unpainted wooded box.